cures-hub/cures-condec-jira/doc/features/link-recommendation.md

-# Link Recommendation and Duplicate Recognition
+# Link Recommendation and Duplicate Detection

 The ConDec Jira plug-in offers a feature that **recommends new links between knowledge elements** and that tries to **identify duplicated knowledge elements**.